Miami Heat Odds | Team Betting Guide With Spread, Moneyline, Total Info

 The Miami Heat do not have a long history but they have managed to jam a lot of winning into a short amount of time.

 The Heat began as an expansion franchise in 1988-89.
-They won a combined 33 games the first two seasons before settling into mediocrity for a few years.
+They won a combined 33 games in the first two seasons before settling into mediocrity for a few years.

 Cruise line billionaire Mickey Arison changed that in 1995 when he purchased the team and brought in the one man who has shaped the course of the franchise every step of the way since: Pat Riley.
-The legendary former Lakers player and coach — and sometime Knick — immediately boosted the team.
+The legendary former Lakers player and coach -- and sometime Knick -- immediately boosted the team.
 Miami made the playoffs in his first season coaching them, then won 61 games and made the Eastern Conference Finals the next season.

 More playoff appearances followed, but after a rough 25-win season, Riley stepped away from coaching to focus on front-office duties.
-That 2002-03 season would prove a turning point for another reason as well as the Heat nabbed eventual franchise legend Dwyane Wade with the No. 5 pick.
+That 2002-03 season would prove a turning point for another reason, as well, as the Heat nabbed eventual franchise legend Dwyane Wade with the No. 5 pick.
 Immediately, the Heat made the playoffs.
-The next season, they added Shaquille O’Neal via trade to form a dynamite one-two punch with Wade.
+The next season, they added Shaquille O'Neal via trade to form a dynamite one-two punch with Wade.
 A 59-win season came up a bit short when Wade sustained a playoff injury.

 However, things clicked in the playoffs the next season in 2005-06.
 Riley returned to the bench halfway through the season and coached the team to the finals.
 There, down 2-0, Wade completely took over the series and the Heat prevailed 4-2 over Dallas.

 The Heat failed to do any playoff damage the next four seasons, which also included a 15-win outlier disaster.
-In true Heat — and Riley fashion — they went back on the prowl for star additions, with Wade now flying solo after a trade of O’Neal.
+In true Heat -- and Riley fashion -- they went back on the prowl for star additions, with Wade now flying solo after a trade of O'Neal.
 Miami managed to land LeBron James and Chris Bosh in an historic offseason.

 The new superstar trio immediately trucked through the East only to fall in a shocking upset to Dallas in the finals, frittering away a 2-1 lead in the series.
 They made amends the following two seasons, though.
 First, they beat an upstart Oklahoma City Thunder team in the 2012 NBA Finals, 4-1.
 Then, they authored a 66-win campaign the following season, which included a near-record 27-game winning streak.
 That season also ended in glory, although it took a legendary comeback in Game 6 against the San Antonio Spurs to force a Game 7, which Miami won.
 After one more finals appearance the next season, but a 4-1 loss to those same Spurs, James departed back to Cleveland in free agency.